harleydutton/tabula-rasa/sections/world/worldbuilding/Worldbuilding.md

 Worldbuilding is the process of creating a fictional [[World]] in which to tell stories and roleplay characters.
 Developing a history, culture, ecology, and any number of other [[Worldbuilding Elements]] with purpose is key to creating a coherent world.
 Alternatively, there exists plenty of [[Source Material]] like books, films, and games already with worlds you can use.
+This game also expects [[Player|Players]] to create portions of the world over time.

 In either case, you will need to fill out a [[World Sheet]] with sensible values.
 This is a guide for doing so: